 Six Strategies to Help ELLs Succeed in Math & 9 Free Math Activities for K–8 ELLs

-Hispanic Heritage month is the perfect time to consider strategies for teaching math to English Language Learners (ELLs).
-The majority of the 5.5 million ELLs in the U.S. public school system speak Spanish as their first language, which makes the capability of teaching math in Spanish, using bilingual teachers or teaching assistants, a high priority.
+The majority of the 5.5 million English language learners in the U.S. public school system speak Spanish as their first language, which makes the capability of teaching math in Spanish, using bilingual teachers or teaching assistants, a high priority.
 Many of these students may have difficulty learning effectively in English and require specialized or modified instruction, either from their teacher or a Spanish online math program.

-Here are six strategies for teaching math to ELLs year-round:
+Here are six strategies to help ELLs succeed in math:

 1. Utilize Bilingual Faculty and Support Staff

 There is evidence that Spanish-speaking teachers, or ancillary staff who speak Spanish, can help ELLs to build math skills as they build vocabulary in both English and mathematics.
 “The Inclusive Classroom, Teaching Mathematics and Science to English-Language Learners” supports the idea that when students use their native language in the classroom to work with their peers or individually, their academic performance as well as English-language development improves.
 Additionally, skills in content areas like mathematics and social studies, once understood in the first language, are retained when instruction shifts to the second language.

 Mathematics for English Language Learners (MELL), a research-to-practice project for ELL educators facilitated by the Texas State University System Education Policy Implementation Center, provides a broad range of resources for teaching math to English Language Learners, including a dictionary of English/Spanish math terms commonly used in middle school.

 2. Set High Expectations With A Rigorous Curriculum